At a glance

 - Radiation therapy may be recommended before surgery to shrink the cancer or after surgery to kill off any remaining cells.

-- Radiotherapy or chemotherapy for tumours that are too large, or in a part of the mouth which makes it impossible to surgically remove.
+- Radiotherapy or chemotherapy for tumours that are too large, or in a part of the mouth that makes it impossible to surgically remove.

 For tumours too advanced to treat, the following treatment options can improve your cat’s quality of life.